zirkelc/ai-stream-utils/README.md

 ### `mapUIMessageStream`

 Transform or filter individual chunks as they stream through.
-The map function receives the chunk and a partial representation of the part it belongs to.
+The map function receives the chunk and the assembled part it belongs to.

 ```typescript
 import { mapUIMessageStream } from 'ai-stream-utils';